This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Other Restaurants in Antigua Guatemala on My List to Try

-My next trip to Antigua isn’t until January, but I’ve already got a bucket list of other places to try on my return: Los Tres Tiempos, Santo Spirito, Guatelaria, and Sobremesa.
-Who knows — maybe they’ll eventually end up on my list of best restaurants in Antigua, Guatemala too!
+My next trip to Antigua isn’t until January, but I’ve already got a bucket list of other places to try on my return.
+I’ve still never been to Santo Spirito, which comes highly recommended.
+Who knows — maybe it’ll eventually end up on my list of best restaurants in Antigua, Guatemala too!